tkn-tub/pogona-openfoam-cases/README.md

 ## Install OpenFOAM and Other Dependencies

-You can find instructions on how to download and use a pre-built [Singularity](https://sylabs.io/docs/#singularity) image on [Github](https://github.com/lumpiluk/pogona-container).
+You can find instructions on how to use an [Apptainer](https://apptainer.org/) container image in our [pogona-container](https://github.com/lumpiluk/pogona-container) repository.
-Unlike the OpenFOAM base image (at the time of writing), this image has the advantage that it already includes a compatible Python version and Pipenv.

 ## Generate OpenFOAM Cases from Templates